Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/3D-Secure/3DS-Request.md

 ## Request with PaymentSource

-The request for PaymentSource is initiated by sending the additionalData3DS in the payload and may contain the below objects in the table is required based on this request.
+A request using `PaymentSource` requires sending the `additionalData3DS` data that is acquired through Commerce Hub or a thrid-party 3-D Secure provider listed in the table below.

 ### Request Variables

 The below table identifies the required parameters in the `additionalData3DS` object.